mohamedwaleed77/deaf_gloves/README.md

 This project aims to convert flex sensor installed on fingers signs Into binary values that will be translated based on customized dictionary to strings that are pronounced by peripheral device.

-don't forget to change slave address in (LDCI2C_CFG.h).. in the prouteos simulation LCD adress was 0x020 but for the physical LCD i used (PCF8574T-I2C-1602-16X2-LCD) address was 0x27
+don't forget to change slave address in (LDCI2C_CFG.h).. in the prouteos simulation PCF8574 adress was 0x020 (a0,a1,a2->ground)
+but for the physical LCD i used (PCF8574T-I2C-1602-16X2-LCD) address was 0x27

 layers: